Between the sea and the mountains, there’s an enormous amount to do around Santa Marta.

 To take this tour, we strongly advise you to contact our local partner below, a community tourism association that works hand-in-hand with the locals to develop an economic alternative and work to protect the Cienaga Grande.

-Contact our local partner to visit Nueva Venecia
+Contact Katuma to visit Nueva Venecia and the villages on the water

 Tayrona National Park